 Today, nobody can deny that a varied, meat-free diet is much healthier than the typical Western, meat-containing diet.
-Numerous studies have found that the consumption of meat is conducive to many Western lifestyle diseases, such as obesity, diabetes, allergies, heart/circulation ailments, high blood pressure and cancer, so it is no wonder that vegetarians have also been shown to exhibit a higher life expectancy.
-Typical fears about vegetarianism, frequently spread by the meat industry and those in its orbit, have long since been found out for the myths that they are: vegetarians don’t have to be experts in nutrition, nor do they have to perform complicated calculations to prevent malnutrition.
-They don’t suffer from iron deficiency any more than meat-eaters, and a lack of protein is practically impossible if you consume enough calories.
+Numerous studies have found that the consumption of meat and other animal products is conducive to many Western lifestyle diseases, such as obesity, diabetes, allergies, heart/circulation ailments, high blood pressure and cancer, so it is no wonder that vegetarians have also been shown to exhibit a higher life expectancy.
+Typical fears about vegetarianism, frequently spread by the animal husbandry industry and those in its orbit, have long since been found out for the myths that they are: vegetarians don’t have to be experts in nutrition, nor do they have to perform complicated calculations to prevent malnutrition.
+They don’t suffer from iron deficiency any more than non-vegetarians, and a lack of protein is practically impossible if you consume enough calories.

 Like other key organisations such as the British Medical Association and World Health Organisation (WHO), the American Dietetic Association (ADA; since 2012: Academy of Nutrition and Dietetics) takes a positive view of vegetarianism.
 In a position paper published in 2009, it stated that “appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases” and that they are “appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes.”